-IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; ^(Core) IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; ^(Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and risk- benefit analysis in patient and/or population- based care as appropriate; and, ^(Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
-IV.B.1.f).(2) the he family ents must learn to advocate for patients within ealth care system to achieve the patient's and 's care goals, including, when appropriate, end- goals. ^(Core) IV.C.
-Curr iculum Organization a nd Resident Experiences IV.C.1. at be structured to optimize resident educational ngth of these experiences, and supervisory IV.C.1.a) quality educat f rotations must be of sufficient length to provide a tional experience, defined by continuity of patient supervision, and meaningful assessment with eedback. ^(Core) IV.C.1.b) manner that a interprofessio iences should be structured to facilitate learning in a illows the residents to function as part of an effective nal team that works together towards the shared nt safety and quality improvement. ^(Core) inadequate cont within the hospit team-based care inuity of faculty memb tal have adversely affe .
-The need for patient alties, frequent rotational transitions, per supervision, and dispersed patient locations ected optimal resident education and effective care continuity varies from specialty to may be addressed by the individual Review IV.C.2. management if appl provide instruction and experience in pain icable for the specialty, including recognition of nce use disorder. ^(Core)
+IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; (Core) IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and riskbenefit analysis in patient and/or populationbased care as appropriate; and, (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
+IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end-of-life goals.
+(Core) IV.C.
+Currio culum Organization and Resident Experiences IV.C.1.
+The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity.
+(Core) IV.C.1.a) IV.C.1.a) IV.C.1.b) Continuity.
+(Core) Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful

+Background and Intent: In some specialties, frequent rotational transitions, inadequate continuity of faculty member supervision, and dispersed patient locations within the hospital have adversely affected optimal resident education and effective team-based care.
+The need for patient care continuity varies from specialty to specialty and by clinical situation, and may be addressed by the individual Review Committee.